-You can consider selling your fish prior to moving and acquiring new fish upon setting up the tank at your new home after your moving day, but sometimes fish owners develop an attachment to their fish which makes replacing the prized swimmers not an option.To simplify your fish moving game plan, your movers here suggest consulting a local aquarium prior to your moving day to discuss all of your specific needs as they apply to the colony of fish in your tank.
+You can consider selling your fish prior to moving and acquiring new fish upon setting up the tank at your new home after your moving day.
+But sometimes fish owners develop an attachment to their fish that makes replacing the prized swimmers seem like a sour option.
+When you’re looking to simplify your fish moving game plan, your Cincinnati long-distance movers suggest consulting a local aquarium prior to your moving day to discuss all of your specific needs as they apply to the colony of fish in your tank.
 Your specific needs will vary, but there are several basic essentials that you will surely need to consider in preparation for moving your fish.

-- As we are discussing long distance moves with fish, when it comes to shipping the fish to your new home, flying is likely your best option.
+When it comes to shipping the fish to your new home, flying is likely your best option.
 As fish become too stressed to eat while being moved, the shortest trip possible is the best bet.
 A discussion with experts at your local aquarium regarding your shipping options should enable you to make the best decisions based on the well-being of your fish and, of course, your moving budget.

-- Breaking down the tank should be done carefully.
-Plants may be best transported in plastic bags or buckets so that they may remain wet.
+Breaking down the tank should be done carefully.
+Water plants may be best transported in plastic bags or buckets so that they may remain wet.
 Some longer distance moves may require the tank to be set up as if it were a new tank upon arrival to the new home.
 In this case, it may be necessary to allow the water to cycle for about a week before fish are introduced back into their home.
 As with all other aspects of moving your fish, your local aquarium is the best resource for information and guidance on the proper course of action.